A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: Opportunities and Risks

 \section{Opportunities and Risks}

 In this section, we explore key research opportunities that could enhance the broader adoption of BFMs, including their integration into high-level ML systems, scaling laws, post-training techniques, and multi-agent coordination.
 We also critically examine the risks associated with BFMs, such as ethical concerns in human-robot interaction and safety mechanisms for real-world deployment.
+An overview of the opportunities and risks is illustrated in Fig.~\ref{fig:oppos_risks}.
 By addressing these opportunities and risks, the robotics community can ensure that BFMs evolve into robust, adaptable, and socially responsible controllers for next-generation humanoid systems.